All one-to-one business and IP advice sessions are moving online until further notice.

-Based on the first floor of Central Library, the Business and Intellectual Property Centre can support you if you're looking to start or grow your business.
+Based on the first floor of Central Library, the Business & IP Centre Liverpool can support you if you're looking to start or grow your business.

 From taking those first steps to successfully launching and developing a business, you will find people and business resources here to help you.

 Working with a range of partner organisations we can offer:

 - Free access to Business and Intellectual Property databases and publications including market research, company data, business news plus information about intellectual property to protect your ideas

 - Access to business advisers and experts including our Entrepreneur In Residence, Councillor Gary Millar, Liverpool’s Mayoral Lead for Business and International Growth

 - Workshops and events to help you get to grips with all aspects of starting and growing a business including access to chartered patent attorneys and information specialists

 - Inspiring spaces that will help you to think creatively and meet like-minded people

 - Signposting to other business related events and activities within the Liverpool area